 - Plumbing and Water – outdated and leaking pipes, major drainage issues, low water pressure, and other issues due to water damage

 - Lead – sellers are required by law to disclose if a home has lead paint, and lead paint test kits are enough to confirm this.
-If testing is yet to be done by the seller, buyers should insist on doing a bulk test to determine the extent of the use of lead-based paint in the property
+If testing is yet to be done by the seller, buyers should insist on doing a bulk test to determine the extent of the use of lead-based paint in the property.
+This can be done with something like a handheld XRF machine.

 - Asbestos – especially if components often associated with asbestos are damaged